Best Film for the Olympus OM-2

-The best film to use in your Olympus OM-2 will depend on your lens, lighting, and if you want to use color or black & white.
+The best film to use in your Olympus OM-2 is going to be based on your lens, lighting conditions, and type of film you want to use.

 Color Film